UCLALibrary/sinaimanuscripts/README.md

 ## Development

-This section gives basic instructions to get Ursus running locally.
+This section gives basic instructions to get Sinai running locally.
 More extensive developer documentation is maintained [in the wiki](https://github.com/UCLALibrary/amalgamated-samvera/wiki).

 ### Install and run locally